rosell-dk/connect-4/README.md

 - Refactured code for hooking into keyboard event into using [useEventListener composable](https://vueuse.org/core/useEventListener/) from vueuse.org
 - Refactured the workaround for using dynamics.js with SVG into a composable

+### Day 5: Misc improvements
+- Refactored audio play into a composable

 ## Other ideas
 - Too much sound when all discs are sucked up
 - Mark the winning connection (ie by blinking)